 - Gain exposure to advanced topics in technology management issues for education.

-Students are encouraged to register early, especially for EDT 5410 and EDT 6420 as well as the EMR 5400 or FCS 6010 research class which have a history of reaching capacity and closing early.
+Students are encouraged to register early, especially for EDT 5410 and EDT 6420, which have a history of reaching capacity and closing early.

 EDT 5410 Note: Students in EDT 5410 and all subsequent courses are expected to have fundamental computer skills since the focus in this class will be on the course content objectives rather than the development of basic computer skills.
 Students entering the class should have the following capabilities: